Dr Su White

 As well as focussing on MOOCs, Su's research interests encompass associated Web Science and Education agendas of Digiital Literacies, Learning in a Connected World, Open Data for Education and perspectives on STEM Education and Web Science Curriculum.
 She is always interested in project proposals in this area from PhD, Masters and Undergraduate students.

-This research activities reflect the emerging web science agenda.
+This research activities reflect the emerging web science agendas where one can consider MOOCs being an evident embodiment of Web Science in education.
 Recent publications have addressed the web science curriculum, semantic technologies, open data and open repositories.
 She teaches research methods within the Web Science doctoral consortium and is an active member of the Web Science curriculum development community.
 She is also part of the team developing the use and functionality of the Southampton Learning Environment and Southampton’s EdShare educational repository.

 Su began researching the intersection of institutional change and innovation in the early 1990s.
 She has published extensively addressing institutional change, the educational use of technology for learning, and educational and curriculum innovations.